Overview

 We have an experienced and skilled team who will listen and work with you to support you in achieving your goals.
 Our team will discuss your current situation and provide customised support for your individual circumstances.
 Our services are confidential and participation is voluntary.

-The personal and psychological impacts of forced adoption and institutional care often leave significant lifelong consequences.
+The personal and psychological impacts of institutional care, child sexual abuse and forced adoptions often have significant lifelong consequences.

 However, there is hope.
 We’re here to work with you to develop skills and strategies to help ease the burden of those impacts.